keverw/eventLogger/readme.md

 Pick a client that works with the language that you're using.
 If you don't see one on the list, you may contribute a client in that language back to the project if you wish.

 ###PHP Client
+First download and include or require the `eventLogger.php` file.

 ```
 $logger = new eventLogger('/Users/kevinwhitman/Desktop/local servers/socialNetwork/logs'); //this takes a path of where to log the files to